First published 5 May 2022 and updated January 2023

 4. Your brain tells you that change = threat

-It’s easy to reduce your thinking and see options as ‘either/or’, because your brain perceives potential change as a ‘threat’.
-An alternative?
-Reframe your thoughts and language.
-Notice when your thoughts are negative, closed.
-Can you flip them round into something positive and open?
+It’s easy to reduce your thinking to see options as ‘either/or’, because your brain perceives potential change as a ‘threat’.
+An alternative is to reframe your thoughts and language and ask ‘what if’.

 5. Your values are not present in your day-to-day